Newfoundland Travelling Theatre Company (NTTC)

 The Newfoundland Travelling Theatre Company (NTTC) was formed in early 1972 by David Weiser (formerly a travelling salesman) and Dudley Cox (an amateur actor with the St. John's Players and instructor at the College of Fisheries).
 Cox and Weiser wanted to tour the province for two reasons: because the potential of doing 30-50 shows would provide practice and experience that was unavailable when doing one play for eight nights in St. John's; and because they wanted to bring something of the St. John's theatre activity to smaller communities.
 They started with their own money, hoping that ticket sales would help pay for the tours, and in the last years they received Canada Council funding.
 NTTC played in small towns and communities where Weiser had established contacts (along the Northern Peninsula, in central Newfoundland, and across the Avalon peninsula), and they toured in both summer and winter.
 Their troupe of professional actors (who got paid $40 per week plus meals) had a diverse repertoire, ranging from children's theatre, to plays by Bertolt Brecht and Neil Simon, to local scripts by Tom Cahill and Michael Cook.

 NTTC's first season in 1972 had two parts, a summer tour and a winter tour.
 Their summer activity involved a production of the British farce See How They Run by Phillip King, as well as a stage version of The Wizard of Oz, specifically for children.
 The winter part of the tour produced Pools Paradise.
-The 1972 cast was full of recognizable names: Tommy Sexton, Mary Walsh, Andy Jones, Diane Olsen, Bob Joy and Greg Malone.
+The 1972 cast was full of recognizable names: Tommy Sexton, Mary Walsh, Andy Jones, Diane Olsen, Bob Joy, Greg Malone and Jane Dingle.
 They went to Belleoram, Harbour Breton, Burgeo, Eastport, Clarenville and many other small communities.

 In 1973, when NTTC toured Tom Cahill's play Starrigan, Cathy Jones, Beni Malone, Paul Sametz, and Charlie Tomlinson joined the troupe with Weiser continuing as stage-manager and Cox as director.
 The company travelled the province, often on back roads, in two Volkswagan vans (one with the stage props and one with the cast and crew).
 They performed in community halls and in school gymnasiums.
 After the first two years, NTTC also performed in parks.
 These outdoor venues were for Punch and Judy-style shows, not with puppets but with the actors performing wild slapstick comedy.
 One such show, scripted and directed by Cox, was Crime and Punishment.